pittar/aafc/ckan-demo.md

 ### Clean-up

-The easy way is to simply *delete the project*
+The easy way is to simply *delete the project*.

-However, if you only want to delete the contents of the project (so that you don't hvae to re-create the `ckan` service account), run:
+However, if you only want to delete the contents of the project (so that you don't have to re-create the `ckan` service account), run:
 ```
 $ oc delete all,cm -l app=ckan
 ```

-This will delete all `ImageStreams`, `DeploymentConifgs`, `Pods', `Routes`, and `ConfigMaps` that have the `app=ckan` label attached to them.
+This will delete all `ImageStreams`, `DeploymentConifgs`, `Pods`, `Routes`, and `ConfigMaps` that have the `app=ckan` label attached to them.